la2050/archive/_projects/2016/wish-academy-the-first-high-school-in-the-los-angeles-area-to-provide-inclusive-education.md

   etc.)","Education/training ","Technical infrastructure (computers etc.)","Community outreach ","Network/relationship support","Quality
   improvement research"]
+project_description: >-
+  As many of our children are about to graduate eighth grade, they will once again be faced with the challenge of no inclusive school options.
+WISH Academy is designed to build on the unique and successful model of WISH Charter elementary and middle school, offering a rigorous, meaningful curriculum for ALL students - inclusive populations of students including those with mild, moderate and severe disabilities, as well as students who are designated as being high achieving and highly gifted.
 project_impact: '["Student education pipeline"]'
 project_proposal_best_place: >-
   WISH Academy will serve as a small, high-performing 9th-12th grade school that